USPS' DeJoy to Congress: 'Get used to me'

 Several of the changes implemented last year under DeJoy were halted in response to heated outrage over mounting delays.
 In October, the USPS’ internal watchdog determined that the shake-ups, combined with coronavirus-related staffing challenges, “negatively impacted the quality and timeliness of mail delivery.”
 The inspector general report also found shortcomings with how those policies were implemented.

 For weeks Democrats have been pressuring Biden to take steps to remove DeJoy, and the president has vowed to swiftly appoint new members of the board that oversees the postmaster general.
-There are three open seats on the USPS Board of Governors, though some Democrats have urged Biden to remove the entire board in order to fill it with people amenable to getting rid of DeJoy — a dramatic move that legal experts question would hold up in court.
+Some Democrats have even urged Biden to remove the entire board in order to fill it with people amenable to getting rid of DeJoy — a dramatic move that legal experts say might not hold up in court.

 The postmaster general previously testified before Congress in the fall as concerns mounted about lengthy delays in the delivery of paychecks, medication and other critical mail.
 At the time, Democrats also worried about the effect the declining performance would have on voting by mail, and even accused DeJoy of seeking to sway the election in favor of Trump.